 The key element to enforcement in the proposed U.S. framework is the balance between a technical committee comprised of industry representatives and the role of the regulator.
 Industry representatives and the dominant firm are well placed to design the interface because of their technological expertise and knowledge of market trends.
 And one of the tool's best features is that the government can stand in the background during the design phase.
 One might think that such a committee could run itself, rather as a standard-setting organizations (SSO) does, with no oversight.
-The economic incentives of the dominant firm, however, indicate otherwise.
-Because the dominant firm has a strong incentive to guide the standard to protect its monopoly and give itself an advantage in the marketplace, the regulator must have ultimate control.
+The economic incentives of the dominant firm has a strong incentive to guide the standard to protect its monopoly and give itself an advantage in the marketplace, the regulator must have ultimate control.